A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: System Model of Proposed SFI-LoRa Scheme

 \subsection{Transmitter of the Proposed SFI-LoRa}

 The components of the proposed SFI-LoRa scheme is shown in Fig. \ref{fig1}.
-In the SFI-LoRa scheme, \(N_{\mathrm{tot}}=N_{\mathrm{in}}+N_{\mathrm{mod}}\) information bits are transmitted, consisting of \(N_{\mathrm{in}}\) index bits and \(N_{\mathrm{mod}}\) modulated bits.
-The index bits are conveyed by the SF combinations, and modulated bits are transmitted by the starting frequency bin (SFB) of chirp signals like the conventional LoRa.
-In other words, the proposed SFI-LoRa scheme utilizes the indices of different SF combinations as a new dimension to transmit additional information bits.
+In our design, \(N_{\mathrm{tot}}=N_{\mathrm{in}}+N_{\mathrm{mod}}\) information bits are transmitted, consisting of \(N_{\mathrm{in}}\) index bits and \(N_{\mathrm{mod}}\) modulated bits.
+The index bits are conveyed by the SF combinations, and modulated bits are transmitted by the starting frequency bin (SFB) of chirp signal like the conventional LoRa.
+In other words, the proposed scheme utilizes the indices of different SF combinations as a new dimension to transmit additional information bits.